giry-dev/mangrove-docs/docs/developers/strat-lib/guides/howToResidual.md

 In the [smart offer tutorial](../getting-started/smart-offer.md) the offer was fully taken by the taker at the end.

-In case an offer is %%partially taken|maker-partial-fill%%, the maker may want to repost a new offer for the residual.
+In case an offer is [partially taken](/docs/developers/terms/maker-partial-fill.md), the maker may want to repost a new offer for the residual.

 ## Repost in posthook